ymunemasa/data-tutorials/tutorials/hortonworks/analyze-server-log-data/tutorial.md

 In this tutorial, we will focus on a network security use case.
 Specifically, we will look at how Apache Hadoop can help the administrator of a large enterprise network diagnose and respond to a distributed denial-of-service attack.

-### What Is Apache Flume?
+### What Is Hortonworks Dataflow and Apache NiFi?

-**A service for streaming logs into Hadoop**.
-Apache Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of streaming data into the Hadoop Distributed File System (HDFS).
-It has a simple and flexible architecture based on streaming data flows; and is robust and fault tolerant with tunable reliability mechanisms for failover and recovery.
+**Apache NiFi** is a secure integrated platform for real time data collection, simple event processing, transport and delivery from source to storage.
+It is useful for moving distributed data to and from your Hadoop cluster.
+NiFi has lots of distributed processing capability to help reduce processing cost and get real-time insights from many different data sources across many large systems and can help aggregate that data into a single, or many different places.

-**What Flume Does**.
-Flume lets Hadoop users make the most of valuable log data.
-Specifically, Flume allows users to:
+**NiFi** lets users get the most value from their data.
+Specifically NiFi allows users to:

-*   **Stream data from multiple sources** into Hadoop for analysis
+- Stream data from multiple source
-*   **Collect high-volume Web logs**in real time
-*   **Insulate** themselves from transient spikes when the rate of incoming data exceeds the rate at which data can be written to the destination
-*   **Guarantee data delivery**
-*   **Scale horizontally** to handle additional data volume
+- Collect high volumes of data in real time
+- Guarantee delivery of data
+- Scale horizontally across many machines

+**How NiFi Works**.
+NiFi's high-level architecture is focused on delivering a streamlined interface that is easy to use and easy to set up.
+There is a little bit of terminology that are an integral part to understanding how NiFi works.

+- **Processor**: Processors in NiFi are what makes the data move.
+Processors can help generate data, run commands, move data, convert data, and many many more.
+NiFi's architecture and feature set is designed to be extended these processors.
+They are at the very core of NiFi's functionality.
+- **Processing Group**: When data flows get very complex, it can be very useful to group different parts together which perform certain functions.
+NiFi abstracts this concept and calls them processing groups.
+- **FlowFile**: A FlowFile in NiFi represents just a single piece of data.
+It is made of different parts. **Attributes** and **Contents**.
+Attributes help give the data context which are made of key-value pairs.
+Typically there are 3 attributes which are present on all FlowFiles: **uuid**, **filename**, and **path**
+- **Connection**: NiFi allows users to simply drag and drop connections between processors which controls how the data will flow.
+Each connection will be assigned to different types of relationships for the FlowFiles (such as successful processing, or a failure to process)

 **How Flume Works**.
 Flume's high-level architecture is focused on delivering a streamlined codebase that is easy-to-use and easy-to-extend.
 The project team has designed Flume with the following components: